 Slainté!
 L’chaim!
 Cheers!

-- 1 tsp salt, optional (if using unsalted butter)
+- 1 tsp kosher salt, if using unsalted butter

 - Mix in the eggs, one at a time, making sure they are fully incorporated after each addition.

-- Slowly add in the flour and mix at a medium-low speed until just incorporated.
+- Slowly add in the flour mixture and beat at a medium-low speed until just incorporated.